Do Bananas Make You Gain Weight or Help With Weight Loss?

 The bashing of bananas has received a lot of attention with articles such as “eating bananas causes weight gain” to “Stop eating bananas for a flatter stomach.”
 Just when you thought fruit was safe, you’re now being told one of nature’s natural candies can be a threat to your weight.
 Whoa!

-Let me start by saying that I, a certified fitness expert, eat a banana every day.
-If bananas made you fat, I’d be the poster child.
-So how did this simplistic fruit, grown from the earth and unprocessed, get such a bad rap in recent months?
-And do bananas make you gain weight?
+So how did this simplistic fruit, grown from the earth and unprocessed, get such a bad rap in recent years?
+And are bananas evil?
 Or are bananas actually good for weight loss?

 The more processed a food is, the more nutrients it loses due to ridding the food of its natural state.
 Nutrients such as vitamins and minerals are essential for helping the body function on a day-to-day basis.